Maybe every blogger knows about the Sandbox effect.

-But almost all of the SEO experts faces this sandbox effect on new websites.
+But almost all of the SEO experts face this sandbox effect on new websites.

-In 2004, SEO Masters and webmasters noticed that new websites are not ranking on Google for few months, despite their SEO efforts.
+In 2004, webmasters noticed that new websites are not ranking on Google for few months, despite their SEO efforts.

-New websites were delayed to get indexed by Google, but they did not rank even for relatively low-competition keywords and phrases.
+Google took longer to index new web pages, but they did not rank even for low-competition keywords and phrases.
 But they were ranking well on other search engines, such as Bing and Yahoo.

-This “sandbox” effect last from a few weeks to several months.
+This “sandbox” effect lasts from a few weeks to several months.

-That’s only because maybe Google only wants to serve authoritative and high-quality content to its users and might not trust in brand new websites, that actually made sense.
+That’s only because maybe Google only wants to serve authoritative and high-quality content to its users.
+Google might not trust brand new websites, which actually made sense.